Damien1208/ejs-app/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for developmen purposes.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.

 ### Prerequisites